ClaireMakers/typescript-react-vite-accelerator/oop-in-and-generics-in-typescript.md

 	}
 }

 const sigrid : Cat = { name: "Sigrid", meow: () => { console.log("I can talk!!") }};
+```

-//This will not throw an error, because this object has a property of name, which is a string, and a property "meow" that is a void function.
+This will not throw an error, because this object has a property of name, which is a string, and a property "meow" that is a void function.
 I can re-implement the content of the function so long as I respect whatever type I set as its return value/arguments/etc.
-```

 [Here's an article that goes into depth about OOP and TypeScript if you want to explore those concepts in more depth.](https://archive.ph/U9XwR)